Charles W. Adams (Confederate general): American Civil War service

 Adams then served on the staff of fellow Arkansas citizen Major General Thomas C. Hindman, who commanded a division in the Army of Tennessee.
 Adams served as acting assistant inspector general and chief of staff of the division.

 In his 1887 history of Arkansas, John Hallum says that Adams won a brigadier general commission for his gallantry on the field at the Battle of Missionary Ridge, November 25, 1863.
 Historian Bruce S. Allardice wrote in 1995 that "no record of Adams' promotion exists."
 Adams returned to Arkansas in December 1863.

 In 1864, Adams served as commander of the Northern Sub-District of Arkansas, which was behind Union lines.
 Some sources show his rank as "acting brigadier general."
 Confederate cavalry Brigadier General Joseph O. Shelby and his adjutant, Major John Newman Edwards each held a low opinion of Adams.
 Edwards accused Adams of being more interested in cotton trading than in fighting.
 When Shelby operated in this area of Arkansas, he relegated Adams to handling only civil matters.
 Adams remained in command until at least December 27, 1864.
 He likely formally remained on duty until the end of the war.

 Later life

 Adams briefly returned to Helena, Arkansas after the war.
 He attempted to practice law but the local federal military authorities would not permit him to do so because he refused to take the Ironclad oath.
 Later in 1865, Adams moved to Memphis, Tennessee.
 There he opened a law practice with former Confederate brigadier general and prominent Freemason, Albert Pike.

-Charles William Adams died on September 9, 1878 of yellow fever at Memphis, Tennessee.
+Charles William Adams died on September 9, 1878, of yellow fever at Memphis, Tennessee.
 He is buried in Elmwood Cemetery, in Memphis.

-Charles W. Adams was the maternal grandfather of the author, political activist, disabilities advocate and lecturer Helen Adams Keller, who overcame deafblindness to achieve her many accomplishments.
+Charles W. Adams was the maternal grandfather of the author, political activist, disability advocate and lecturer Helen Keller, who overcame deafblindness to achieve her many accomplishments.